Economic planning systems of communist states: Advantages

 In practice, the USSR suffered from both open and repressed inflation throughout its history, the latter becoming especially pronounced in the second half of the 1980s.

 The second advantage is the ability to eliminate unemployment (with the exception of frictional unemployment) and business cycles.
 Since the state is effectively the sole business proprietor and controls banking, it theoretically avoids classic financial frictions and consumer confidence challenges.
 Because the state makes labor compulsory and can run enterprises at a loss, full employment is a theoretical possibility even when capital stocks are too low to justify it in a market system.
 This was an advantage that the USSR arguably realized by 1930, although critics argue that sometimes certain segments of Soviet labor exhibited zero productivity, meaning that although workers were on employment rolls, they essentially sat idle because of capital deficiencies, i.e. there was employed unemployment.

-Those scholars who reject the neoclassical viewpoint consider the benefits of STP that the USSR itself adduced.
+Those scholars who reject the neoclassical viewpoint consider the benefits of the communist state planning system that the USSR itself adduced.
 One is the ability to control for externalities directly in the pricing mechanism.
-Another is the total capture of value obtained in STP which is neglected in market economies.
+Another is the total capture of value obtained in the communist state planning system, which is neglected in market economies.
 By this, it is meant that while a worker might put in a certain amount of work to produce a good, a market might value that good at less than the cost of labor the worker put in, effectively negating the value of the work done.
-Because in STP prices are set by the state, STP avoids this pitfall by never pricing an item below its labor value.
-While these do seem to be valid theoretical advantages to STP (especially under a Marxist–Leninist framework), it has been argued by some that STP as implemented by the USSR failed to achieve these theoretical possibilities.
+Because in the communist state planning system, prices are set by the state, the system avoids this pitfall by never pricing an item below its labor value.
+While these do seem to be valid theoretical advantages to the communist state planning system (especially under a Marxist–Leninist framework), it has been argued by some that STP, as implemented by the USSR, failed to achieve these theoretical possibilities.

 Under the model of STP, during the 5 Year Plans, the USSR was able to rapidly industrialise and modernise their industry.
 The growth of GDP per Capita in the USSR in this period exceeded some Western countries.
 Planning led to high rates of capital accumulation, rapid GDP growth, and rising per capita consumption.
 Industrial production as a result of the 5 Year Plans was also rapid.
 During the first 5 Year Plan for example, Cast Iron production reportedly saw a 188%, going from 3,300,000 tonnes to 6,240,000 tonnes a year.
 In 1928, industrial output of electricity was 5,000,000,000 kW/h, rising to 13,000,000,000 kW/h by 1932, an increase of 270%.
 Industrial output of cars in the same time frame saw an increase of almost 3000%, rising from 0.8 pieces (in thousands) up to 23.9.